-If you keep attendance records, check with the One Stop Student Services Office to determine whether the parent has provided the student's written consent or appropriate IRS documentation indicating the student's dependency status.
-If so, you may release the information; if not, refer the parent to the administrative area of One Stop.
+If you keep attendance records, check with One-Stop Student Services to determine whether the parent has provided the student's written consent or appropriate IRS documentation indicating the student's dependency status.
+If so, you may release the information; if not, refer the parent to One-Stop Student Services.

 You should not provide anyone with lists of students enrolled in your class(es) for any commercial purpose.
 Such requests should be forwarded to the Registrar's Office for review and response.